Ziden/MobileMMORPG/README.md

 - Open Unity, open the GameClient project.
   If the Game scene is not selected yet, click on the "Project" tab (could be in "Console" by default), go to Scenes and select "Game"
 - Click the "Run" button to run the client.
+- The initial accounts can be checked at `Storage/TestDataGenerator`.